JuliaLinearAlgebra/MKL.jl/README.md

 On Julia v1.7 and later, we use ILP64 by default on 64-bit systems, and LP64 on 32-bit systems.

 On Julia 1.6 and earlier, when building *MKL.jl*, the 32-bit version of MKL is installed.
-This is due to frequently encountered compatibility issues with the MKL version linked to *numpy*, that by default is shipped with the 32-bit version of MKL.
-To use the 64-bit version of MKL set the environment variable `ENV["USE_BLAS64"] = true` before building *MKL.jl*.
+This is due to frequently encountered compatibility issues with the MKL version linked to *numpy*, which by default is shipped with the 32-bit version of MKL.
+To use the 64-bit version of MKL, set the environment variable `ENV["USE_BLAS64"] = true` before building *MKL.jl*.